 But the ABC isn’t theirs to sell.
 It belongs to us, the Australian public, and it’s time to start fighting back.

-Organised and hosted by ABC Friends, these rallies will be the start of a national campaign to defend the ABC as an independent and trusted source of news, information and entertainment for generations of Australians.
+Organised and hosted by ABC Friends, rallies in Sydney, Melbourne and Brisbane were the start of a national campaign to defend the ABC as an independent and trusted source of news, information and entertainment for generations of Australians.

 Hands Off Our ABC is a community and advocacy campaign co-ordinated by the two unions that represent the vast bulk of employees at the ABC: the Media, Entertainment & Arts Alliance and the Community and Public Sector Union.